bigjohnson/duo256m/home/alberto/python/mcp23017/readme.md

-Blink all port A and B led in sequance.
+Blink all port A and B led in sequence.